ryzetech/cider4obs/README.md

 ```

 ## Telemetry
-Your data is very important to me.
+Your data is extremely important to me.
+In order to understand view spikes, load times, occurring errors and other potential issues, I'm using Cloudflare Web Analytics.
-To understand how I could make the app better, I'm only gathering the following data:
-- the OBS browser plugin version
-- your custom CSS config (if any)
-- occurred errors
+Web Analytics collects the minimum amount of information - timing metrics - to show me how this service performs.
+Cloudflare will not track you and is specifically instructed not to do so.

 This behavior is **opt-out** as this dataset does not contain any personal or identifiable information.
-To opt out, set `--diable-telemetry: 1;`.
+To opt out, set `--diable-telemetry: 1;` as shown above.

 ## Issues, Ideas, Comments?
 Tell me in the issues tab! <3